 All that is really needed for this system to work is somewhere for the daylight panel to reside and a few tubes for the fibre optic cables to go through.

-As an added bonus to this, they also create a much more healthy lighting environment since humans naturally feel better in natural sunlight rather than the artificial lighting in most of today’s buildings.
+As an added bonus to this, they also create a much healthier lighting environment since humans naturally feel better in natural sunlight rather than the artificial lighting in most of today’s buildings.

 Efficient Light Planning For Offices